20Tauri/DoxyDoxygen/README.md

 ![](https://raw.githubusercontent.com/20Tauri/DoxyDoxygen/master/images/template.gif "Support @param")

-And, of course, class (with template or not) are also supported
+And, of course, classes (with template or not) are also supported:

 ![](https://raw.githubusercontent.com/20Tauri/DoxyDoxygen/master/images/templateclass.gif "Document class")

 ### Update / Wrap an existing documentation block

 To wrap comment, press <kbd>Alt</kbd>+<kbd>Q</kbd> (or <kbd>Super</kbd>+<kbd>Alt</kbd>+<kbd>Q</kbd> on OS/X).
-As DoxyDoxygen knows the Doxygen commands, no invalid lines break will be inserted.
+As DoxyDoxygen knows the Doxygen commands, no invalid line break will be inserted.

 Even better: with default settings, <kbd>Alt</kbd>+<kbd>Q</kbd> also updates the documented object and detect missing/renamed/moved parameters: